wassname/scrape_r_rational/data/cache2/8asebo.md

 ### Comments:

-> **u/torac** [+3] *
+> **u/torac** [+3]  (10 hours later)
 >
 > Tiny Tunie is adorable.
 Big Tunie as well, for that matter.
+>
 > I strongly recommend this story as something that promises to be a fascinating sort-of hard scifi (alt-physics scifi?) story.
 I especially enjoy how /u/nighzmarquls manages to create characters that combine being utterly alien, relatable and believable.
+>
 > If OtP seems somewhat interesting, you might also want to check out their previous similar work [Deep Rise](https://web.archive.org/web/20150421102920/http://mspaforums.com/showthread.php?46308-Deep-Rise-An-Illustrated-Xenofiction-Adventure).
 It is one of my favourite fictions of all time.
 Sadly, the original version was lost and I did not find it on one of the proper archives.
->

->> **u/Nighzmarquls** [+2] *
+>> **u/Nighzmarquls** [+2]  (10 hours later)
 >>
 >> I've sort of got a vague idea I want to go back and remaster deeprise.
 It was done as a kind of text version of nanowrimo.
 I did daily illustrated updates for almost two and a half years and the quality sort of suffered for it.
 But the exercise taught me how to produce consistently and is part of the reason why I can manage the pace of writing and illustration at the quality I have now.
->>

 ---